nurRiyad/task-manager-api/README.md

 - Finally run `npm run dev` to run the development server

 # API Documentation
+> Below there are mainly two types of api public & private.
+Pubic apis don't require any access tokens but all private apis require authtoken as a header.

 - `/user`
     - Method : `POST`